MSc Autism

 Interested in postgraduate study?

-Our friendly and knowledgeable team will be available to provide you with all of the information you need to kick-start your postgraduate journey at the University of Strathclyde.
+At the Faculty of Humanities and Social Sciences, our friendly and knowledgeable team will be available to provide you with all the information you need to kick-start your postgraduate journey at the University of Strathclyde.
+Register for upcoming events below:

 What you’ll study

-You'll take four compulsory classes and two optional classes and then complete dissertation.
+You'll take five compulsory classes and one optional classes and then complete dissertation.
 You'll be allocated a dissertation supervisor who will support your studies.

 You can complete your final dissertation by distance learning.
 This allows international students to complete their studies in their home country, potentially reducing the financial cost and time away from your family.